webrecorder/browsertrix/frontend/docs/docs/user-guide/public-collections-gallery.md

 For example, if your org URL ends with `/my-org`, than the Public Collections Gallery will be made available at `/explore/my-org`.

+## Public Collections Dashboard

+You can quickly manage collections in the gallery from the **Public Collections** section of the org dashboard.

 ### Add Collections

 If you don’t have any public Collections yet, on the right side of the section you'll see three different icons.

 1. Click the asterisk icon :bootstrap-asterisk: in order to see all your Collections.

-2. Click the edit button :bootstrap-pencil: on the specific Collection you want to share
+2. Click the share icon :bootstrap-box-arrow-up: on the specific Collection you want to share

 3. In that Collection's **Sharing** tab, change its visibility from the default **Private** to **Public** and save